-- J{3.11} The receptors in this assessment are considered to be: - Regional landfill void capacity; and - ii Regional materials availability. - J{3.12} The sensitivity of each receptor will first be considered based on the criteria in Table J{3.1}.
-This is in accordance with the IEMA Guidance, 2020, and considers the future availability of materials/landfill capacity in the region to determine whether the receptor is highly sensitive or not sensitive. - J{3.13} The quantity of waste generated throughout each phase of the proposed development is then assessed against the regional landfill void capacity and expected material use is assessed against regional material availability, to determine the effect classification and thus if a significant impact is anticipated.
-The level of significance is determined based on the significance criteria outlined in Table J{3.2} (IEMA Guidance, 2020)
+- M{3.11} The receptors in this assessment are considered to be: - 1.
+Regional landfill void capacity; and - 2.
+Regional materials availability. - M{3.12} The sensitivity of each receptor will first be considered based on the criteria in Table M{3.1}.
+This is in accordance with the IEMA Guidance, 2020, (Ref 19) and considers the future availability of materials/ landfill capacity in the region to determine whether the receptor is highly sensitive or not sensitive. - M{3.13} The quantity of waste generated throughout each phase of the proposed development is then assessed against the regional landfill void capacity.
+Any expected material use is assessed against regional material availability, to determine the effect classification and thus if a significant impact is anticipated.
+The level of significance is determined based on the significance criteria outlined in Table M{3.2} (IEMA Guidance, 2020 (Ref 19))